-While none of the three leading candidates come close to mustering the magnetic charisma Lula has, they all have histories just as fascinating as his.
+While none of the three leading candidates come close to mustering the magnetic charisma President Silva has, they all have histories just as fascinating as his.

-Rousseff was a crucial player in an armed militant group that resisted Brazil’s 1964-85 military dictatorship.
+Rousseff was a key player in an armed militant group that resisted Brazil’s 1964-85 military dictatorship.

 She was imprisoned for nearly three years beginning in 1970 and tortured.
 She is a cancer survivor, a former minister of energy and chief of staff to Silva.